Superlatives For Every Absolutely Bonkers Moment Of Netflix's 'Too Hot To Handle'

 This time around only Sharron and Rhonda get the green light and they use it to makeout on the beach.
 David did a good thing urging his friend to open up.
 Especially, since it gives them a night in the Private Suite, which is the biggest test of their chastity.

-Bless Francesa’s heart for trying so hard to get Kelz to ignore Lana and then leaving him high and dry when he didn’t.
+Bless Francesca’s heart for trying so hard to get Kelz to ignore Lana and then leaving him high and dry when he didn’t.

 Luckily, we haven’t gone nonverbal yet, so here’s who else deserves a shout-out this episode.